Last updated 30 November 2022

 Income earned during bankruptcy

 If the bankrupt earns above a threshold, the Bankruptcy Act imposes a liability on the bankrupt based on their income after tax and a formula in the Bankruptcy Act (s 139S Bankruptcy Act).
-They must make regular payments of the assessed amount to the trustee for the benefit of the creditors.
+They must make regular payments of the assessed amount to the trustee for the benefit of the creditors. the current threshold amount can be obtained from the AFSA’s website.

 If the trustee informs the bankrupt of their contribution assessment and the bankrupt fails to make payments, the trustee is able to ask AFSA to use its powers to deduct those contributions directly from the bankrupt’s wages or other sources of income.
 It is an offence for an employer to dismiss a bankrupt because the employer is required to deduct amounts from the employee’s pay (s 139ZP Bankruptcy Act).